KonMam/personal-blog/content/posts/extending-a-generative-art-system-in-go/index.md

 My implementation can be found [here](https://github.com/KonMam/go-genart), it mostly follows the same steps just using my internal packages.

-The output below adhered to the rules, but the first results felt flat—technically correct, but artistically underwhelming.
+The output below adhered to the rules, but the first results felt flat, technically correct, but artistically underwhelming.

 <div class="image-row">
   {{< image src="perlinpearls.png" alt="Perlin Pearls 1" width="600" renderWidth="400" >}}